Skip to main content

 When the selected schema contains 5,000 or more rows, a confirmation dialog appears before analysis begins.
 The dialog shows:

-• Accuracy comparison — ML Worker uses K-Means with silhouette scoring on the full dataset vs. LLM sampling
+• Accuracy comparison — ML Worker uses K-Means with silhouette scoring on the full dataset vs. LLM analysis of field statistics

 • Estimated cost — Token count and approximate cost if proceeding with LLM